rahilkhann/LibraryManagement/README.md

 ## Table of Contents

-.
-Features
+* Features
-.
-Technologies Used
+* Technologies Used
-.
-Setup Instructions
+* Setup Instructions
-.
-Usage
+* Usage

 ## Features

+1. An Admin account and a Librarian account.
-1. display a list of all books available in the library.
+2. Display a list of all books available in the library.
-2. Maintain the details of users/students to whom books have been issued.
+3. Maintain the details of users/students to whom books have been issued.
-3. Record the issued date and return date of the books.
+4. Record the issued date and return date of the books.
+5. Update the quantity of books in the library system whenever a book is issued/ returned.

 ## Technologies Used